 Overview

 Working with consultant orthopaedic surgeons and the medical team, you grow to apply this knowledge in clinical practice.
-During the Orthopaedics degree programme delivered by Teesside University you will develop your clinical expertise, evidence-based practice and clinical research skills in the specialist area of trauma and orthopaedics on our unique course and support your career progression
+During the Orthopaedics degree programme delivered by Teesside University you will develop your clinical expertise, evidence-based practice and clinical research skills in the specialist area of trauma and orthopaedics on the unique course and support your career progression.

 You are fully equipped with the research and evidence-based practice skills to enhance your career progression towards a consultant position.